"The U.S. Food and Drug Administration today approved Esbriet (pirfenidone) for the treatment of idiopathic pulmonary fibrosis (IPF).

 Pharmacodynamic Interactions With Adempas

-Co-administration of Adempas with specific PDE-5 inhibitors (such as sildenafil, tadalafil, or vardenafil) and nonspecific PDE inhibitors (such as dipyridamole or theophylline), is contraindicated because of hypotension [see CONTRAINDICATIONS and CLINICAL PHARMACOLOGY].
+Co-administration of Adempas with specific PDE-5 inhibitors (such as sildenafil, tadalafil, or vardenafil) and nonspecific PDE inhibitors (such as dipyridamole or theophylline), is contraindicated because of hypotension.
+Do not administer within 24 hours of sildenafil.
+Do not administer 24 hours before or within 48 hours after tadalafil [see DOSAGE AND ADMINISTRATION].
 Clinical experience with co-administration of Adempas and other phosphodiesterase inhibitors (for example, milrinone, cilostazole, roflumilast) is limited.

 Pharmacokinetic Interactions With Adempas